Brave Protester Crashes Russian State TV Broadcast With Anti-War Sign

 “Stop the war.
 No to war!” the woman shouted as she lifted up a sign reading, “Don’t believe propaganda.
 They’re lying to you.”

-A clip of the broadcast quickly went viral on social media, where multiple journalists identified her as Marina Ovsyannikova, an editor at Channel One.
+A clip of the broadcast quickly went viral on social media, where multiple journalists identified the woman who stormed the studio as Marina Ovsyannikova, an editor at Channel One.
 She’s reportedly already been detained by police.

+Ovsyannikova appeared to have recorded a video before the protest, declaring, “What is going on in Ukraine is a crime,” according to a translation provided by The Washington Post’s Mary Ilyushina.

+“Unfortunately, I have been working at Channel One… working on Kremlin propaganda,” she reportedly says in the message.
+“And now I am very ashamed.
+I am ashamed that I’ve allowed the lies to be said on the TV screens… that I let the Russian people be zombified.”

 In the first two weeks of the war alone, Russia arrested at least 13,000 demonstrators for speaking out against the invasion, which has led to the deaths of nearly 600 civilians, including 43 kids, according to the United Nations.